-- delayed enhancement (15 minutes post CT contrast dose).4
+- delayed enhancement (7-15 minutes post CT contrast dose) 4

-One study has assessed the utility of non ECG gated 16 slice CT pulmonary angiogram in detecting myocardial infarct.
+One study has assessed the utility of non-ECG-gated 16 slice CT pulmonary angiogram in detecting myocardial infarct.
 This method suffers from a few problems.
-Firstly, the relatively early (cf with CT aortogram/coronary angiogram) phase results in non homogenous enhancement of the myocardium.
-Secondly, streak artefact (consider saline chaser) from undiluted contrast in the SVC / right atrium caused "pseudoareas" of reduced myocardial attenuation.
+Firstly, the relatively early (cf with CT aortogram/coronary angiogram) phase results in non-homogeneous enhancement of the myocardium.
+Secondly, streak artefact (consider saline chaser) from the undiluted contrast in the SVC / right atrium caused "pseudoareas" of reduced myocardial attenuation.
 Thirdly, movement artefact from the beating heart caused areas of increased/decreased attenuation.
-Despite these problems, this study published optimistic figures of 66.6%(sensitivity) and 91.4% (specificity).5
+Despite these problems, this study published optimistic figures of 66.6%(sensitivity) and 91.4% (specificity) 5.

 Digital subtraction angiography will show luminal arterial compromise.
 Acute intervention with angioplasty and stent is the gold standard for treatment of ST elevation myocardial infarct.

-In those who have had a myocardial infarct, PET / MRI can been used to identify patients with potentially viable / salvageable myocardium that may be a candidate for revascularisation therapy (stunned myocardium or hibernating myocardium).
+In those who have had a myocardial infarct, PET/MRI can be used to identify patients with potentially viable/salvageable myocardium that may be a candidate for revascularisation therapy (stunned myocardium or hibernating myocardium).

 - 1. Greenlee RT, Naleway AL, Vidaillet H. Incidence of myocardial infarction in a general population: the Marshfield Epidemiologic Study Area.
 WMJ.
 2002;101 (7): 46-52. - Pubmed citation